 “Structure” comes in many forms, which means there are many types of problems that can arise.
-Knowing the pitfalls to look for can help you find an issue and fix it before it can cause problems.
+Knowing the pitfalls to look for can help you find an issue and fix it before it causes problems.

 The foundation is the base holding up the home from underneath.
 Foundations are typically built to last, but ground movement or sagging can lead to vulnerabilities.
 If dirt settles or moves over time, the footings created in the original foundation might shift out of place, or concrete slabs can crack causing uneven flooring.

 2. Bearing Walls